 Trim your toenails each week or when needed.
 Don’t forget to clip those nails!
 And when you are trimming your toenails, remember to cut them straight across.
 After cutting your toenails, file the edges with an emery board or nail file for further protection from ingrown toenails and other complications.

-For more tips for proper foot care, contact us at Bethesda Foot and Ankle Center in Bethesda, MD today.
+For more tips for proper foot care, contact us at [business-name] in [city], [state] today.
 With the help of our experienced podiatric team, you can ensure your foot health is maintained.